 Unlike a geographic coordinate system, a projected coordinate system has constant lengths, angles, and areas across the two dimensions.
 However, all map projections representing the earth's surface as a flat map create distortions in some aspect of distance, area, shape, or direction, since you are trying to put three-dimensional data onto a two-dimensional plane.
 When you choose a spatial reference for storing and resampling your raster data, you need to choose the projection that minimizes the type of distortion you are most concerned about.

-You can cope with these limitations by using map projections that fit their intended uses, geographic location, and extent.
+You can work with these limitations by using map projections that fit their intended uses, geographic location, and extent.

 When you are planning to create a single dataset out of many raster datasets, you may find that your raster datasets span multiple projections.
 For example, these datasets might exist in multiple UTM zones.
 It is best to define the new dataset (either raster dataset, mosaic dataset, or raster catalog) using a spatial reference system that can span the multiple UTM zones rather than picking a single UTM zone, such as the middle zone, because as you move from the central longitude of that UTM zone, the distortion increases.